Sadko (opera): Performance history

 The composer was closely involved in the "assiduous" rehearsals, and he "drilled the orchestra with great care, together with [the conductor] Esposito who proved a very fair musician".
 Rimsky also corrected errors in the score and worked hard with the chorus.
-Apart from the Sea-King singer "whom I could not endure" he approved of all the solo singers and singled out Zabyela, who "sang magnificently" and Syekar-Rozhanski.
+Apart from the Sea Tsar singer "whom I could not endure" he approved of all the solo singers and singled out Zabyela, who "sang magnificently" and Syekar-Rozhanski.

 The world premiere took place on 7 January 1898 (O.S.
 26 December 1897), presented by the Russian Private Opera at the Solodovnikov Theatre in Moscow.
 Its conductor was Eugenio Esposito, the brother of Michele Esposito, with scenic designers Konstantin Korovin and Sergey Malyutin.
 The production was financed by the railway tycoon Savva Mamontov; this was the first time that one of Rimsky-Korsakov's operas was staged by a commercial theatre rather than the Imperial Theatres.
 The St. Petersburg premiere followed 26 January 1901 at the Mariinsky Theatre, conducted by Eduard Nápravník, with scenic design by Apollinary Vasnetsov.

 In 1906, the opera was presented at the Bolshoi Theatre in Moscow conducted by Vyacheslav Suk, with scenic design by Konstantin Korovin.
 The first US performance occurred at the Metropolitan Opera in New York on 25 January 1930 in French with Tullio Serafin, followed a year later by the first performance in London in June 1931.

 A truncated production was mounted in Monte Carlo in 1921, conducted by Victor de Sabata, with Dimitri Smirnov in the title role.
 Revivals took place at the Bolshoi in 1935, 1949 and 1963.
 A production at the Berlin Staatsoper in 1947 featured Ludwig Suthaus, Erna Berger and Margarete Klose.
 Aleksandr Ptushko directed a film of the opera in 1952 with the music but without singing.
 A new production by Alexei Stepaniuk for the Mariinsky Theatre in 1993 was later toured to Paris (Théâtre des Champs-Élysées) and recorded.

 Sadko is rarely performed today outside the Russian Federation.
-However, there have been recent perfromances by Opera Vlaanderen and in Bratislava.
+However, there have been recent performances by Opera Vlaanderen and in Bratislava.